P9SOFT/P9ViewDragger/README.md

 # Play

-Do following line to drag, rotate and scale for your UIView.
+Call `trackingView()` method as below for dragging, rotating and scaling animations for your UIView.

 ```swift
 P9ViewDragger.default().trackingView(yourView, parameters: nil, ready: nil, trackingHandler: nil, completion: nil)
 ```

-That's all you need to do to drag, rotate and scale your UIView.
+That's all you need to do to drag, rotate and scale for your UIView.

 Dragging, Ratating and Scaling features in the P9ViewDragger are enabled by default.
 You can enable/disable each feature by below.